JuergenWiemers/fframeappend/README.md

 ## Recent Updates

+* **version v1.1.1 4aug2023**:
+    - Bugfixes:
+      - After 1.1.0, abbreviating variables in varlist didn't work anymore.
+This has been fixed.
+    - Improvements:
+      - Previously, if 'varlist' was specified and a given variable was missing in the n-th using frame (but not in using frames 1 to (n-1)) the first n-1 frames were appended and then an error message about the missing variable was issued.
+Then, if option 'preserve' was also chosen, the currently active using frame was restored.
+Now the command fails early: The existence of all variables in 'varlist' in all using frames is checked before appending any using frames.

 * **version v1.1.0 31jul2023**:
     - Option `using` now accepts multiple frame names.
 All `using` frames are appended in the specified order.
 Wildcards are allowed, e.g., `using(fr*)`.
     - Option `generate(newvarname)` generates a variable that indicates the original frame of the observations.